ADGEfficiency/programming-resources/git-github/git.md

 git push origin master
 ```

-Using `git add -u` only works when files have already been comitted to the repo.
+Using `git add -u` only works when files have already been committed to the repo.

 We can instead add files by name: